 The road quality in Transylvania usually differs from gravel to asphalt and driving is for the experienced only.
 Also, the quality of the road can quickly change.
 One moment you’re enjoying a smooth ride, the next one you’re sweating like crazy, trying not to damage your rentals’ windows, as you suddenly stumble upon a dusty gravel road.

-The quality of the roads can be quite bad, as seen above.
+The quality of the roads can on the adventurous side, as seen above.

 For the first time in my – adult – life, I felt lucky for not having a drivers’ license.
 Let me explain: while Transylvania is famous for many positive things – such as ancient traditions, folklore and breathtaking views – it’s also a bit on the rural side for a Western European city girl like me.
-If I tell you how many drunk truck drivers I have encountered or how many accidents I’ve seen (happen), you would simply give up and stay home.
+If I tell you how many drunk truck drivers I have encountered or how many accidents I’ve seen (happen), you would rethink your choice to road trip Transylvania after all.

 Transylvanian roads are known to be bumpy and drivers to be impatient.
 On a brighter note, things are changing and most Romanians now follow the zero tolerance rule when it comes to drinking and driving.
 However, the further you get into nowhere, the crazier some people tend to get.